SwarmUS/SwarmUS-doc/docs/sections/reference/Interloc/how_it_works/sync.md

 **TWR Frame**: Slot in which an agent is the initiator in a TWR sequence

-**SuperFrame Initiator**: ID of the agent selected to use TWR Frame 1 during the SYNC state
+**SuperFrame Leader**: ID of the agent selected to use TWR Frame 1 during the SYNC state

 **Frame Leader**: ID of the agent that is the initiator (sends the poll, final and angle messages) in the current TWR Frame